booch/presentations/proposals/RubyConf/2016/Hooks.md

 Ruby has several methods that are called implicitly under certain circumstances.
 These methods are called "hooks".
+While hooks provide "spooky action at a distance", they can be really useful.
+In fact, hooks are one of the primary ways that Ruby provides for meta-programming.

-Unfortunately, they're not all documented very well.
+Unfortunately, Ruby's hooks are not all documented very well.
 We'll take a look at what hooks are available and how to use them.
-More importantly, we'll talk about when NOT to use them.
+We'll also talk about when to avoid using hooks and how to troubleshoot when hooks are involved.

 Details (outlines, outcomes, intended audience, etc.)